 The Truancy Program is designed to prevent and eliminate truancy or unexcused absences among the students of Belmont County.
 The Truant Officer works directly with schools for early intervention with students who have attendance problems.
 The truant officer also works with families to help resolve any obstacles that can lead to truancy.
-Parent Intervention Meetings (PIM) are held by the truant officer as a diversion to truancy charges being filed.
+The truant officer holds Parent Intervention Meetings (PIM) as a diversion to truancy charges being filed.
 Students and parents must both attend this one-time meeting.

-Students and parents failing to participate or cooperate with the truant officers and/or continuing to not follow the school's attendance policies will face sanctions and sentencing through the Belmont County Juvenile Court as described in the Ohio Revised Code regarding truancy.
-In 2023, 135 new youth were referred to truancy diversion programming, 10 complaints were filed against parents for failure to send, and 46 truant charges were filed against juveniles who had failed to comply with attempts to work with truancy diversion programming.
-In total, 7 youths were adjudicated of the truant filings.
+Students and parents failing to participate or cooperate with the truant officers and/or continue not following the school's attendance policies will face sanctions and sentencing through the Belmont County Juvenile Court as described in the Ohio Revised Code regarding truancy.
+In 2024, 173 new youth were referred to truancy diversion programming, 13 complaints were filed against parents for failure to send, and 39 truant charges were filed against juveniles who had failed to comply with attempts to work with truancy diversion programming.
+In total, 14 youths were adjudicated of the truant filings.